May half-term at Hanbury Hall

 The Black Walk is a longer route taking in the wider estate and venturing off to nearby Hanbury Church.
 The extra effort will be well worth it to admire the stunning views across the Worcestershire landscape.
 Download the route for The Black Walk

 The Historic Walk offers a slightly more leisurely route, steeped in historic park features, and showcasing rare and unusual trees and an abundance of frolicking wildlife.
 Download the route for The Historic Walk

 Servants' Hall Tearoom

 Kick off your morning with a hot drink and a yummy spread of freshly baked cakes and scrumptious scones at the welcoming tearooms.
 For lunch, choose from a selection of hearty foods, prepared with Hanbury grown produce – fresh soups, tasty jacket potatoes and seasonal one pots.
 Lunch is served between 12noon and 2.30pm but don’t forget to leave room for something sweet, we’ve got a tempting assortment of cakes and scones, perfect for a mid-afternoon treat.

 While away an afternoon…

 Treat yourself and your family this half-term, with a delicious afternoon tea in Chambers.
 Indulge in freshly-made sandwiches loaded to the brim with delicious fillings.
 Freshly baked cakes and scones, topped with gooey fruity jam and clotted cream.
 All served with traditional loose leaf teas.

 Tables are available, 12noon-3pm each day, to book please call 01527 821214.
 Normal admission prices apply.

 Before you leave, don't forget to pop by the Long Gallery and take a look at more beautiful exhibitions on display from local artists.
-We’ll be beginning the summer with a new exhibition from local group, Birmingham Art Circle followed by a beautiful display from Worcestershire based artist, Zaza Shelley.
+We’ll be welcoming the Worcestershire Woodturners for the first weekend of the holidays, followed by a new exhibition from local group, Birmingham Art Circle.